 Delaware’s Outstanding Customer Service

 Lastly, the Delaware Division of Corporations’ office provides outstanding customer service.
 This includes options for expedited document approval and filing in as little as 30 minutes.
 The Secretary of State of Delaware runs two shifts to maintain extended hours to keep the filing office open well-past regular business hours.
-Unlike the stereotypical image of government service as slow, unpleasant, and ineffective, the Delaware Division of Corporations consistently delivers efficient, quality service with you and your business as their priority.
+Unlike the stereotypical image of government service as slow, unpleasant, and ineffective, the Delaware Division of Corporations consistently delivers efficient, consistent service with you and your business as their priority.

 Best for You, Best for Your Business